 GIRAFE

 The CM SAF has recently released its first global precipitation climate data record: the Global Interpolated RAinFall Estimation version 1 (GIRAFE v1; Konrad et al., 2025).
 It provides daily accumulated precipitation and respective sampling uncertainty, as well as monthly mean values, covering the period 2002–2022 at a 1.0°spatial resolution.
 Estimations are derived from a combination of passive microwave (PMW) observations onboard polar orbiting satellites and infrared (IR) observations onboard geostationary satellites distributed around the equator (Geo-Ring).
 Originally developed for the Megha-Tropiques satellite mission, the Tropical Amount of Precipitation with an Estimate of ERrors (TAPEER; Chambon et al., 2013; Roca et al., 2018) approach has been adapted to merge PMW and IR data as well as the estimation of the daily sampling uncertainty.
 In the 55°S–55°N latitude range, PMW-derived precipitation rates are merged with IR-based precipitation occurrence to compute daily precipitation accumulations.
 Beyond the 55°S–55°N latitude range, the IR Geo-Ring pixel distortion is too high, and daily accumulation estimation exclusively relies on PMW observations.
 Thus, the GIRAFE sampling uncertainty, being estimated from IR observations, is only available in the 55°N/S latitude region.
 Please note that a full description of the method can be found in (Konrad et al., 2025; Niedorf et al., 2024).
-In the framework of this study, only monthly data has been extracted and remapped via a bilinear interpolation to a common 0.25°grid.
+In the framework of this study, only monthly data has been extracted and remapped to a common 0.25°grid using the “remapcon” function of the Climate Data Operators (CDO) tool.

 MSWEP